A short course on Tensor algebra and analysis, with applications to differential geometry: Exercises

-is an {\it Archimede's spiral}.
-Find its curvature, its length for $\theta\in[0,2\pi)$ and prove that any straight line passing by the origin is divided by the spiral in segments of constant length $2\pi\ a$ (that is why it is used to record disks).
+is an {\it Archimedes' spiral}, Fig. \ref{fig:60} a).
+Find its curvature $c(\theta)$ and its length $\ell(\theta)$, and prove that any straight line passing through the origin is divided by the spiral in segments of constant length $2\pi\ a$ (that is why the Archimede's spiral is used to record disks).

 \item The curve whose polar equation is